-MONTEFALCO SAGRANTINO DOCG is a red wine made from 100% Sagrantino grapes grown in from the Montefalco region of Umbria, Italy.
-The DOC was created in 1977, originally for the ‘passito’ style of sweet Sagrantino made from air-dried grapes.
+Montefalco Sagrantino DOCG is a red wine made from 100% Sagrantino grapes grown in the same geographic area as the Montefalco DOC region of Umbria, Italy.
+The DOCG Montefalco Sagrantino allows for several still styles: dry rosso and sweet passito, both monovarietal Sagrantino.
+The Sagrantino Rosso requires wood aging.
+The Montefalco DOC wines are dry blends that rely on a majority of Sangiovese with a portion of Sagrantino blended in that adds weight, colour and tannin.
+The Montefalco DOC was created in 1977, originally for the ‘passito’ style of sweet Sagrantino made from air-dried grapes.
 The dry version of Sagrantino only became a DOC a few years later.
-In 1992, both wines were elevated to DOCG status.
-See also Montefalco DOC and Montefalco Sagrantino Passito DOCG.
+In 1992, both Montefalco Sagrantino DOC and Montefalco Sagrantino DOC Passito were elevated to DOCG status – see Montefalco Sagrantino Passito DOCG.

 Soil: Sagrantino does best on clay-based soils (D’Agata, 2014, p.425).
 D’Agata (2019, p.266) points out that because Sagrantino is not grown in significant amounts it makes understanding its relationship with a specific terroir easier.

 Climate: ‘Continental type.
 January and July are the coldest and hottest months respectively.
 Annual rainfall of 650-700ml,’ (D’Agata: 2019, p.266).